 The Rule of Law is the foundation of a civilised society.
 As Guardian of the Rule of Law the Attorney has a responsibility to represent the public interest and ensure that all persons, institutions and entities, public and private, including the State itself, are accountable to laws that are publicly promulgated, equally enforced and independently adjudicated, and which are consistent with fundamental human rights.

-Where a matter is before (or on appeal from) the Charities Tribunal, the Attorney General has power to intervene so as to represent the wider public interest in the public good performed by the charity concerned.
+Where a matter is before (or on appeal from) the Charity Tribunal, the Attorney General has power to intervene so as to represent the wider public interest in the public good performed by the charity concerned.
 The Attorney also has a role in consenting to references to the Charities Tribunal where the Charities Commission needs a question settled; in giving directions to the Charities Commission on its discretion to authorise ex gratia payments by charities; and in presenting petitions for the winding-up of charities.
 In addition there are requirements that the Attorney be consulted on various matters.